lyteword/chspurgeon-tod/volume-2/psalm-40.md

 3\. *They are the result of the divine thoughts respecting us.* They come not by chance, not by men, but by the hand of God, and that hand is moved by his will, and that will by his thought respecting us.
 Every mercy, even the least, represents some kind thought in the mind of God respecting us.
 God thinks of each one of his people, and every moment.

-4\.They are innumerable. *They cannot be reckoned up.* Could we see all the mercies of God to us and his wonderful works wrought for us individually, they would be countless as the sands, and all these countless mercies represent countless thoughts in the mind and heart of God to each one of his people. —George Rogers.
+4\.
+They are innumerable. *They cannot be reckoned up.* Could we see all the mercies of God to us and his wonderful works wrought for us individually, they would be countless as the sands, and all these countless mercies represent countless thoughts in the mind and heart of God to each one of his people. —George Rogers.

 **Verse 5.** The multitude of God's thoughts, and deeds of grace; beginning in eternity, continuing for ever; and dealing with this life, heaven, hell, sin, angels, devils, and indeed all things.